In the age of hyper-connectivity and multi-tasking, staying focused during a two- or three hour classical music performance can feel like a workout.

 Neuroscientists too approve of regular stints at the symphony.
 A 2007 Stanford University study suggests that listening to the four movements in a typical classical music concert trains the brain to partition large bodies of information into meaningful chunks.
 “In a concert setting, for example, different individuals listen to a piece of music with wandering attention, but at the transition point between movements, their attention is arrested,” explained Vinod Menon, professor of psychiatry and behavioral sciences.

 Over time, I noticed that showing up at concert halls with some regularity has given me back the capacity for single-mindedness, or monotasking, as productivity experts call it.
 I also fidget less, and proud of my prowess for sitzfleisch, in concerts, long haul flights and oppressively long business meetings.
 There are several known tactics for rebuilding attention span, from playing video games to meditation.
-But the concert hall, where there things can’t be paused and one can’t get up to leave easily, is the ultimate training ground.
+But the concert hall, where things can’t be paused and one can’t get up to leave easily, is the ultimate training ground.

 At the symphony, the only task is to tune in to one beautiful spectacle at a time.